-This electric eraser pen gives the user extreme precision and control.
+This electric eraser pen gives users extreme precision and control.
 It’s ideal for fine art applications and watercolor, thanks to its accuracy.
 The Jakar Mini allows artists to create highlights and shading marks, and it runs on two AAA batteries.

 Five spare eraser refills come in the package, and extra refills are sold separately in a pack of 30 for just over a dollar.
-I’d recommend getting refills when you first order if you’ll be using it frequently.
+I recommend getting refills when you first order if you’ll be using this tool frequently.

-This eraser features a transparent plastic body, and it comes in four fun colors: yellow, green, pink, and blue.
+This eraser features a transparent plastic body and comes in four fun colors for a little craft desk aesthetic: yellow, green, pink, and blue.

 For most budding artists, this is one of the best electric erasers you can buy.
 Plus, at less than $5, it’s one of the most affordable.
 However, it ships from the UK, so those in the US can expect slight shipping delays.

 The Helix Automatic Cordless Eraser is compact and runs on two AA batteries.
 Since it works quickly on both pencil and ink, this eraser is perfect for technical drawing and precision-type work.
 It holds 5mm erasers, and the purchase includes ten refills.

 The body of this eraser is a deep blue and measures 5.5″ long x 1.25″ wide x 1″ thick.
 Its boxy shape may not appeal to those who prefer an eraser with more rounded edges, but it is a workhorse.